-The seasons are changing here in Colorado.
+The seasons are changing here in Colorado and it’s time for a summer guide for growing cannabis.
 The days are getting longer, the weather is getting warmer, and mother earth is beginning to come back to life.
 Now is the time that growers across the state of Colorado are preparing their gardens for the upcoming season.
 Many folks are germinating new genetics, building their soils and constructing their cultivation spaces.
 Spring is here, and that means it’s time to grow cannabis.
 In Colorado, each resident over the age of 21 is allowed to grow 6 cannabis plants.
 Households with more than two 21-year-old residents top out at 12 plants total.
 The state of Colorado has given us the freedom to cultivating this incredible plant, so why not try it out for yourself?
 You have probably heard in the past that growing cannabis is very difficult.
 While cultivating top-shelf cannabis is truly an art form, growing cannabis for your own personal use can be a much easier experience and a really fun hobby.
-In this article, I will give you basic instructions on how to set up your garden and have a successful outdoor crop.
+In this article, I will give you basic a basic guide for growing cannabis, how to set up your garden and have a successful outdoor crop.
 The growing season is upon us, so let’s get started!

 Where Should I Grow?

 What a great question, and a great place to start!
 When growing cannabis outside there are a few things to consider, the most important being how much sunlight your grow space receives.
 Cannabis plants love sunlight.
 These beauties stretch and bend with the shifting of the sun across the sky each day.
 When choosing your grow space, choose a spot with plenty of direct sunlight.
-If possible, all day sunlight is best.
+If possible, all-day sunlight is best.
 With that in mind, choosing a secluded space away from other people is important too.
 The last thing you want is to have your crop disappear because someone saw it and decided to steal it.
-Growing in a fenced back yard, or a greenhouse are both solid options for keeping your crop out of sight of others.
+Since this is a summer guide for growing cannabis a fenced back yard, or a greenhouse are both solid options for keeping your crop out of sight of others.
 Another thing to consider is how close you are to your water source.
 This shouldn’t be an issue if you are growing in your back yard or by your house, but if you have elected to grow somewhere else please consider how heavy water is and how difficult it can be to move.
 When growing in Colorado it is best to put your plants outside in mid to late May.
 With our weather being so unpredictable, it’s best to wait until there is very little chance of snow before moving them to their outside home.

 What Should I Grow?